SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/audio.md

 While Unity audio (AudioSources, AudioClips, etc.) does function in Subnautica thanks to the BepInEx pack, it has various issues:

-- It is not affected by the volume slider
+- It is not affected by the volume slider.
-- Any effects, such as muffling and reverb, are not supported
+- Any effects, such as muffling and reverb, are not supported.
-- These sounds continue to play while the game is paused
+- These sounds continue to play while the game is paused.
 - A problematic setup can cause ear-piercing screeching sounds.
 - There is a risk of it using the wrong sound device.
 - Unity audio cannot directly be used in any of the game's sound systems.